EOxServer/eoxserver/documentation/users/operators.rst

 Use the username and password you provided during the `syncdb` step as described in the :ref:`Creating an Instance` section.

-Creating a custom Range Type
+Creating a custom Coverage Type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before registering any data in EOxServer some vital information on the datasets
 has to be provided.
 Detailed information regarding the kind of data stored can
-be defined in the Range Type.
-A Range Type is a collection of bands which
+be defined in the Coverage Type.
+A Coverage Type is a collection of bands which
 themselves are assigned to a specific Data Type (see :ref:`ops_range_types`).

 A simple standard PNG for example holds 4 bands (RGB + Alpha) each of them able
 to store 8 bit data.
-Therefore the Range Type would have to be defined with four
+Therefore the Coverage Type would have to be defined with four
 bands (red, green, blue, alpha) each of them having 'Byte' as Data Type.

 In our example we use the reduced MERIS RGB data provided in the autotest